 This post may contain affiliate sales links.
 Please see my full disclosure policy for details

-It’s been awhile since I posted a gluten free recipe; I am so sorry my friends!
-These Gluten Free Lemon Raspberry Muffins are my new favorite gluten free recipe.
-I love muffins, especially with my large iced latte I drink daily.
-I have so many muffin recipes on my blog, I thought it was time that I made a gluten free version for you.
+It’s been a while since I posted a gluten-free recipe; I am so sorry my friends!
+These Gluten-Free Lemon Raspberry Muffins are my new favorite gluten-free recipe.
+I love muffins, especially with the large iced latte I drink daily.
+I have so many muffin recipes on my blog, I thought it was time that I made a gluten-free version for you.

 This master muffin recipe can be easily substituted for a variety of flavors or fruits.
 If you don’t like lemon, you can omit the lemon completely.
 You can substitute the raspberries for blackberries or blueberries too!
 The almond extract can also be substituted for vanilla or other flavors.

 Initially I wasn’t sure if the gluten-free flour would react the same in baking to give me a nice round, high dome.
 By preheating your oven to be very hot (425°F), and baking at a high temperature for a few minutes, it will help the muffins rise.
 Then after five minutes, you can reduce the heat to 350°F. Science equals the perfect dome, and everyone knows the muffin tops are the best part!Print